bakatz/push/README.md

 ## Quick Start

 1. Download the binary for your platform here: https://github.com/bakatz/push/releases
-1. Then add it as an alias (replace darwin-arm64 with your computer's os and cpu architecture): `alias push=path/to/download/dir/push-darwin-arm64`
+1. Then add it as an alias (replace darwin-arm64 with your computer's os and cpu architecture, and if desired replace `push` with something else like `ship`): `alias push=path/to/download/dir/push-darwin-arm64`
 1. You're done!
 Just run `push` to start using it.

 ## Build